Ron and Patty Thomas/E+/Getty images

 California solar power FAQs

 Solar power can be an excellent investment, especially if you live somewhere with plenty of sunshine, such as California.
-Not only will you save on your electricity bill each month, but you can also increase the resale value of your home.
-In California, you will also be exempt from increases on your property tax if you install solar panels on your home, which has incentivized many homeowners.
+Not only will you lower your monthly electricity bill, but you can also increase the resale value of your home.
+In California, you will be exempt from increases on your property tax if you install solar panels on your home, which has incentivized many homeowners.